Avoid Bad Counseling

 Talk with someone who cares!
 Free Christian Counseling!

 Or if you rather text JESUS (53787) To talk to a Christian who cares!

 Be careful not to watch too much liberal media news.
 It can be biased and have political agendas.
 But rather spend that time with God in His word and prayers.

 Avoid Bad Counseling From Good Intended People!

-I recall when I was going through my divorce, a Christian from church volunteered to come to my house to talk with me.
-It turned out that he spoke so much and did not understand my hurt and pain at all that I was experiencing.
+When I was going through my divorce, a Christian from church volunteered to come to my house to talk with me.
+It turned out that he spoke so much and did not understand the hurt and pain that I was experiencing.
 All he wanted to do was quote scriptures at me over and over relentlessly.

 Unfortunately, I had to ask him to leave my house.
-This bad experience taught me that when people seek counsel, they need to be heard.
-And directed after being heard.
+This bad experience taught me that when people seek counsel, they need to be heard—and directed after being listened to.

-People can mean well, but actually do more harm than good.
+People can mean well but do more harm than good.
 Be careful who you allow to counsel you.
 Avoid bad counseling at all costs!
 Let the Lord be your direct line of counsel.
 Allow the Lord to put the right people in your life to help you.

 Mistake #1: Bad Counseling Is Giving Advice Without Truly Listening

 - My dear brothers, take note of this: Everyone should be quick to listen, slow to speak, and slow to become angry.
 (James 1:19)